HomeArticlesGuideEnergy, Work & Power Guide

 Putting It Together: Conservation of Energy

-A theme running through all six of these concepts is the principle of conservation of energy — energy is never created or destroyed, only transformed from one form to another (kinetic to potential, work into stored energy, and so on).
-A pendulum swinging back and forth continuously trades kinetic energy for potential energy and back; a car's engine converts chemical energy in fuel into work done against friction and air resistance, delivered at a certain rate (power); and a spinning object's rotational motion is governed by torque in exactly the same way linear motion is governed by force.
+A theme runs through all six of these concepts: the principle of conservation of energy.
+Energy is never created or destroyed, only transformed from one form to another, kinetic to potential, work into stored energy, and so on.
+A pendulum swinging back and forth continuously trades kinetic energy for potential energy and back.
+A car's engine converts chemical energy in fuel into work done against friction and air resistance, delivered at a certain rate, power.
+A spinning object's rotational motion is governed by torque in exactly the same way linear motion is governed by force.

-Understanding where energy is stored, how quickly it transfers, and what forces are acting rotationally or circularly gives you the tools to reason about an enormous range of everyday physical situations — from why a roller coaster doesn't need an engine after the first hill, to why a curve on a highway has a speed limit, to why a socket wrench with a longer handle feels easier to use.
+Understanding where energy is stored, how quickly it transfers, and what forces act rotationally or circularly gives you the tools to reason about a huge range of everyday physical situations, from why a roller coaster doesn't need an engine after the first hill, to why a highway curve has a speed limit, to why a socket wrench with a longer handle feels easier to use.

 Common Mistakes to Avoid

-The most frequent error is treating "work" as synonymous with effort — physics only counts work when there is actual displacement in the direction of the applied force, so holding a heavy box stationary, no matter how tiring, involves zero work by the strict definition.
+The most frequent error is treating "work" as synonymous with effort.
+Physics only counts work when there is actual displacement in the direction of the applied force, so holding a heavy box stationary, no matter how tiring, involves zero work by the strict definition.
 A second common mistake is confusing energy with power: a small motor and a large engine can deliver the exact same total energy over time, but the large engine does it faster, meaning higher power, not necessarily more total work.
-A third mistake is forgetting that torque depends on lever arm length, not just applied force — pushing on a door right next to its hinge takes far more force to open than pushing at the handle, even though the force itself hasn't changed, because the lever arm has shrunk.
-Finally, students often assume centripetal force is a distinct, separate force pushing outward; in reality it is simply the name given to whatever net inward force (gravity, tension, friction, or a combination) is actually keeping an object on its circular path — there is no separate "centrifugal force" acting on the object itself, only the sensation of being pushed outward due to inertia.
+A third mistake is forgetting that torque depends on lever arm length as well as applied force.
+Pushing on a door right next to its hinge takes far more force to open than pushing at the handle, even though the force itself hasn't changed, because the lever arm has shrunk.
+Students also often assume centripetal force is a separate force pushing outward.
+It isn't.
+It's simply the name given to whatever net inward force, gravity, tension, friction, or some combination, is actually keeping an object on its circular path.
+There is no separate "centrifugal force" acting on the object itself, just the sensation of being pushed outward due to inertia.

 How These Concepts Connect in Practice

-A roller coaster is a good illustration of nearly every concept in this guide at once.
-At the top of the first hill, the cars have maximum potential energy and minimal kinetic energy; as they descend, that potential energy converts into kinetic energy, following the conservation principle from the section above.
-The motor that pulled the cars up the hill did work against gravity, and the rate at which it did so (how quickly the climb happened) was its power output.
-On any curved section of track, centripetal force — supplied by the track pushing on the cars — keeps them following the curve instead of flying off tangentially, and any rotating component in the lift mechanism, like a gear or pulley, is governed by torque rather than by force alone, since it's turning rather than moving in a straight line.
+A roller coaster illustrates nearly every concept in this guide at once.
+At the top of the first hill, the cars have maximum potential energy and minimal kinetic energy.
+As they descend, that potential energy converts into kinetic energy, following the conservation principle from the section above.
+The motor that pulled the cars up the hill did work against gravity, and the rate at which it did so was its power output.
+On any curved section of track, centripetal force, supplied by the track pushing on the cars, keeps them following the curve instead of flying off tangentially.
+Any rotating component in the lift mechanism, like a gear or pulley, is governed by torque rather than force alone, since it's turning rather than moving in a straight line.

-This same pattern — potential and kinetic energy trading back and forth, work being done at some rate (power), and torque or centripetal force governing anything that rotates or curves — recurs across an enormous range of engineering and everyday physics problems, from car engines and wind turbines to something as simple as a child on a swing.
+This same pattern, potential and kinetic energy trading back and forth, work being done at some rate, torque or centripetal force governing anything that rotates or curves, shows up across engineering and everyday physics alike, from car engines and wind turbines to something as simple as a child on a swing.

 Key Terms